-The resources below offer support for the ESRD QIP, Dialysis Facility Compare, Star Ratings, and Dialysis Facility Reports for performance assessment and improvement.
+The resources below offer support for the ESRD QIP, Dialysis Facility Compare (DFC), Star Ratings, and Dialysis Facility Reports (DFRs) for performance assessment and improvement.

 End stage renal disease (ESRD) quality improvement activities (QIAs) are designed to assist dialysis facilities and transplant centers to achieve optimal clinical outcomes and experience of care for all dialysis and kidney transplant patients.
 The Network's QIAs are focused on enhancing the quality of service for Medicare beneficiaries by:

 - Gathering information systematically to clarify issues or problems.

 - Implementing interventions to achieve improvements.